H1

 Transtherm High Temperature Alarm Condition

-Display shows H1 and cabinet temperature is higher than setpoint; alarm may sound
+The display shows H1, and the cabinet temperature is higher than the setpoint; an alarm may sound.

 Advertisements